 Under the Proposed Action, a new solar facility would be built in the Project Area.
 Construction activities at the Project Site would take approximately 20 months to complete with a crew of approximately 150 to 500 workers at the site, depending on construction activities.
 Workers would include general laborers and electrical technicians.
 Work would generally occur seven days a week during daylight hours.
 Short-term beneficial economic impacts would result from construction activities associated with the Project, including the purchase of materials, equipment, and services and a temporary increase in employment and income.
 This increase would be local or regional, depending on where the goods, services, and workers were obtained.
+Based on direct, indirect, and induced economic impacts from the Project, Project construction could result in an average of 208 additional short-term, full-time jobs within Fayette County and 961 new short-term, full-time positions within Tennessee (Strategic Economic Research 2019).
 It is likely some construction materials and services would be purchased locally in Fayette County and/or in adjacent counties.
 Most of the other components of the solar and transmission facilities would be acquired from outside the local area.
 Also, most of the construction workforce would be sought locally or within the region, while a small portion of the construction workforce might come from out of the region.
 The direct impact to the economy associated with construction of the Project would be short-term and beneficial.

 The majority of the indirect employment and income impacts would be from expenditure of the wages earned by the workforce involved in construction activities, as well as the local workforce used to provide materials and services.
-Construction of the Project could have minor beneficial indirect impacts to population and short-term employment and income levels in Fayette County.
+Construction of the Project could have minor beneficial indirect impacts to population and short-term employment and income levels in Fayette County and the surrounding area.

 During operation of the solar facility, a full-time workforce of up to six people would be on site five days a week from 7 A.M. to 5 P.M.
 This workforce would manage and maintain the Yum Yum Solar Energy Center and conduct regular inspections.
-Grounds maintenance and some other operation and maintenance activities may be conducted by local contractors.
-Therefore, operation of the solar facility would have a small positive impact on employment and population in Fayette County.
+Grounds maintenance and some other operations and maintenance activities may be conducted by local contractors.
+The economic impact analysis completed for the Project estimated that Project operation could result in eight new full-time positions within Fayette County and 10 additional full-time jobs within the state due to direct, indirect, and induced economic impacts from the Project (Strategic Economic Research 2019).
+According to the study, the proposed solar facility would also increase the local tax base for the life of the Project.
+Therefore, operation of the solar facility would have a small positive impact on economics, employment, and population in Fayette County and the local region.